"Why wreck my middle-child-always-being-left-out syndrome by including me now?"

-The Mortal Instruments: Isabelle is always raring to go into fights, not to mention she consistently dates boys her parents would hate.
+- Isabelle from The Mortal Instruments, is always raring to go into fights, not to mention she consistently dates boys her parents would hate.
 Jace says she does it to get attention, as she is not only the only girl but also the middle child.

 Live Action TV

 - "What A Crazy World (We're Livin' In)" by skiffle singer Joe Brown plays this trope to the hilt.

 - In For Better or for Worse, Elizabeth feared this after April was born.
 Ironically, however, it was April who ultimately suffered the most from this, becoming neglected and overlooked because her parents felt ready to 'retire' from being parents — and resented any reminder that they had a daughter who was still dependent on them.